JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

 Your project will open.
 By default, the wizard creates the necessary `main.kt` file with code that prints "Hello, Kotlin/Native!" to the standard output.

 The `build.gradle.kts` file contains the project settings.
-Make sure you use the latest Kotlin version:
+Make sure you use the latest version of the Kotlin Multiplatform Gradle plugin:

 ```kotlin
 plugins {